jestjs/jest/website/versioned_docs/version-26.0/ManualMocks.md

 > Note: In order to mock properly, Jest needs `jest.mock('moduleName')` to be in the same scope as the `require/import` statement.

 Here's a contrived example where we have a module that provides a summary of all the files in a given directory.
-In this case we use the core (built in) `fs` module.
+In this case, we use the core (built in) `fs` module.

 ```javascript
 // FileSummarizer.js